Hi everyone! I’m back with the November round-up of recipes from my Tuesday Instagram Stories!

 - Using tongs, transfer chicken to large plate.

-- Pour broth through fine-mesh strainer and discard solids.
+- Pour broth through a fine-mesh strainer and discard solids.

 - When cool enough to handle, shred chicken into bite-sized pieces, discarding bones.